Angels win 7-5 in home opener for Florida-based Blue Jays - WTMJ

 Associated Press

-DUNEDIN, Fla.
-(AP) — The nomadic Toronto Blue Jays came up just short in their latest home opener location.

-David Fletcher had a two-run single in the 11th inning, and the Los Angeles Angels beat Toronto 7-5 on Thursday night in the first regular-season game played at the Blue Jays’ spring training ballpark, which Toronto manager Charlie Montoyo said felt like home.
+DENEDIN, Fla.
+(AP) — David Fletcher had a two-run single in the 11th inning. and the Los Angeles Angels beat Toronto 7-5 on Thursday night in the first regular season game played at the Blue Jays’ spring training ballpark.

 Fletcher’s hit to center came on the first pitch from Rafael Dolis, who replaced Ryan Borucki (1-1) with runners on second and third and two outs.